Kristina01111000/Drws_site/README.md

 - Keep the stuff on the pages up to the hyperlinks, have them be monthly topics, and link to them as old monthly topics
 - Put the paragraph in the body of the text?
 See if it fits
 - Next month is four element metaphysics
-- On four element metaphysics crop the bottom picture
+- On four element metaphysics crop the bottom picture so there isn't a big white space on the page
 - Rethink how the monthly topics work with the site
 - Remove the paragraphs on the 4 holistic growth pages
 - On the great outdoors page add a section for people to leave advice or something like that, chat section